FOREX -D-Day for euro as market awaits ECB quantitative easing

 * Bank seen announcing 50 bln euros in bond-buying monthly

-* Swiss franc also up ahead of decision (Adds Danish central bank intervention against crown)
+* Swiss franc also up ahead of decision (Updates after start of European trade, changes dateline from previous SYDNEY )

 By Patrick Graham

-LONDON, Jan 22 (Reuters) - The euro held more than a cent above 11-year lows on Thursday, ahead of a European Central Bank policy meeting expected to launch the outright money-printing the bank has steadfastly avoided since 2008.
+LONDON, Jan 22 (Reuters) - The euro held fast more than a cent above 11-year lows ahead of a European Central Bank policy meeting on Thursday widely expected to embark on the outright money-printing the bank has steadfastly avoided, in contrast to its peers.

-Traders and strategists at the major banks say an extended monthly bond-buying programme, outlined by Reuters and other news services on Wednesday, is fully priced-in to the current value of the euro.
+Traders and strategists at the major banks say an extended monthly bond-buying programme, outlined by Reuters and other news services on Wednesday, is fully priced-in to the euro.

-That argues for a clearing out of many of the bets on the currency weakening against the dollar that have made money for investors over the past six months and the euro rose almost a cent on Wednesday.
+That argues for a clearing out of many of the bets on the euro weakening against the dollar that have made money for investors over the past six months and the single currency rose almost a cent on Wednesday.

-But traders also say conviction that the single currency is headed broadly lower over the next year means most will tend to sell into that sort of rally.
-After some early losses in Europe, it had inched up 0.1 percent on the day to $1.1622.
+But traders also say the scale of conviction in the market that the euro is headed broadly lower over the next year means most will continue to sell into that sort of rally.
+It was largely unchanged in early deals in Europe at $1.1611.

 “The market is convinced the euro will continue to fall, but (also) that the best strategy is to sell into rallies - given this intention, I struggle to see euro strength getting out of hand,” Josh O‘Byrne, a strategist with Citi in London, said.